Haylie Miller, PhD

 Areas of Interest

-Use of visual information to guide motor planning, execution, and modification of movement in autism and related developmental conditions; health disparities among underrepresented groups in the autism community; symptom manifestation in autism with versus without co-occurring conditions; use of emotional intelligence and interpersonal skills in academic, professional, and clinical contexts.
+Use of visual information and attention to guide motor planning, execution, and modification of movement in neurodivergence; health disparities among underrepresented groups in the autism community; autistic trait manifestation with and without the co-occurrence of other conditions; use of emotional intelligence and interpersonal skills in academic, professional, and clinical contexts.

 Contact